 In addition, courses required for your specific program are listed in the right column on this page.
 They include prerequisite, foundation, core and elective courses.
 Contact your advisor with questions concerning your degree plan.

 At least 40 upper division distributed in general education/liberal studies, foundation courses and study in economics or business economics.

-- MIS 100 Fundamentals of Information Technology in Organizations
+MIS 100 Fundamentals of Information Technology in Organizations STAT 201 Statistics I ECON 201 Macroeconomics ECON 202 Microeconomics

-- One of the following classes is required:

-- MATH 210 Calculus I

-- MATH 208 Applied Calculus

-- STAT 201 Statistics I

-- ECON 201 Macroeconomics

-- ECON 202 Microeconomics